*This story has been updated from its original version with the exact amount of funding awarded to EWU for this project.

 CHENEY, Washington – The U.S. Environmental Protection Agency has selected Eastern Washington University to receive funding under the EPA’s Environmental Education Grants Program (EPA-EE).
 The funding will help efforts to restore natural habitat around campus.

-Overall, the EPA is distributing $3.3 million to support projects nationwide, with organizations receiving anywhere from $50,000 to $100,000 for environmental education activities and programs.
+Overall, the EPA is distributing $3.3 million to support projects nationwide, with Eastern set to receive $100,000 for environmental education activities and programs.

 The EWU grant supports the Palouse Prairie Region Restoration Project, which actively involves the regional community in restoration of a native ecosystem, raising public awareness while promoting environmental literacy and conservation stewardship.